svabensky/research/README.md

 * 2 papers in an impacted journal
 * 9 papers on CORE-A/B ranked conferences
-* 3 conference posters and presentations
+* 3 conference posters and abstracts
-* 1 software
 * 45 non-self-citations on Google Scholar, 25 on Scopus

 ### <a name="2020"></a>2020